romaninsh/dorm/docs/src/introduction.md

     .add_group_by("role_name");
 ```

-Query cannot execute itself, but it a friendly DataSource can execute your query for you:
+Query cannot execute itself, but a friendly DataSource can execute your query for you:

 ```rust
 // client is a tokio-postgres client